 Too Much Social-Media:

-Constantly checking your phone and emails to be on top of everything has been proven to increase anxiety levels.
-According to a study conducted by the Baylor University, American students spent 9 hours or more on their phone addicted to one or another form of social media.
+Regularly checking your phone and emails to be on top of everything has been proven to increase anxiety levels.
+According to a study conducted by Baylor University, American students spent 9 hours or more on their phone addicted to one or another form of social media.

-Spending a minimum time of 10-15 minutes outside does wonders for both your mind and body and greatly reduces anxiety symptoms.
+Spending a minimum time of 10-15 minutes outside does wonders for both your mind and body and dramatically reduces anxiety symptoms.

 Related Post: 21 Best Natural Supplements For Anxiety

-The above-mentioned lifestyle choices fuel your anxiety and make your symptoms worse.
+The lifestyle choices, as I mentioned earlier, fuel your anxiety and make your symptoms worse.
 These habits that make anxiety worse can be altered with mindfulness and patience.
 So, don’t give up and keep striving to attain an anxiety-free life.